CampusLabs/olay-react/README.md

 #### transitionEnter/transitionLeave

-Boolean values that determine when transitions should be used.
-They each default to `true` when `transitionName` exists.
+Boolean values that determine when transitions should be used, each default to `true`.

 #### children